noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 // all conditions must be an expression of type Boolean, else type mismatch error
 //////////////////////////////////

-// single line
+// conditional expressions
-if someVal then "do this" else "do that"
+val poop = if predicate then "do this" else "do that"

 // multiline
 if someVal > 1 then